Western Pseudohistory Theory

 The term "Western Pseudohistory Theory" (西方伪史论 (西方偽史論, Xīfāng wěi shǐ lùn)) is a catch-all term referring to a series of Russian-inspired Chinese fringe theories that question the authenticity and reliability of Western history, and which generally hold that the histories of ancient Greece, ancient Egypt, and ancient Rome contain a large number of fabrications, or even that all of them are fabricated.
-Many elements of this theory are borrowed from Russian mathematician Anatoly Fomenko's new chronology theory, and have thus been traced back to 18th century French priest and classical scholar Jean Hardouin.
+Many elements of this theory are borrowed from the Russian mathematician Anatoly Fomenko's new chronology theory, and the term has thus been traced back to 18th-century French priest and classical scholar Jean Hardouin.
 In 2013, after He Xin, a former researcher at the Chinese Academy of Social Sciences (CASS), published his book Research on Pseudo-history of Greece questioning the existence of ancient Greece, this theory gradually spread on the Chinese Internet.
 The Chinese historiography and classics community either completely disagrees with this theory or simply does not want to spend time refuting these claims.